mumbleskates/bilrost/README.md

 * message fields can be [ignored via attribute](#ignoring-fields)
 * implementations are available for `no_std`-compatible hash maps, vecs that inline short values, `ByteString`, etc.
-* `Message` and `DistinguishedMessage` traits are dyn-compatible and provide [full functionality as trait objects](
-  #using-dyn-with-message-traits).
-At time of writing, `prost 0.13.4` has very
-  little functionality exposed in a dyn-compatible way; the only methods usable via a `&dyn Trait` object compute the encoded length of the message and clear its fields.
+* message traits are dyn-compatible and provide [full functionality as trait objects](#using-dyn-with-message-traits).
+At time of writing, `prost 0.13.4` has very little functionality exposed in a dyn-compatible way; the only methods usable via a `&dyn Trait` object compute the encoded length of the message and clear its fields.

 ## Differences from Protobuf